lukasz-si/resume/README.md

 ## Dependencies

-No external dependencies are necessary, `npm` and `bower` download everything.
+No additional dependencies are necessary, `npm` and `bower` download everything.

 ## What data should be updated

-`app/index.html`
+`app/index.html`<br>

+`app/data/work.json`<br>
+work experience: companies/projects as well as skills

+`app/data/letters.json`<br>
-`app/data/work.json` work experience: companies/projects as well as skills `app/data/letters.json` what characters should be displayed on top of the page `app/data/background.html`, `app/data/background.js`, `app/data/background.scss` source code what should be shown in the background
+what characters should be displayed on top of the page

+`app/data/background.html`, `app/data/background.js`, `app/data/background.scss`<br>
+source code what should be shown in the background

+`app/components/navigation/navigation-template.html`<br>
+first name and last name